Como 1907: Foundation and early years

 In 1927, Como merged with Esperia and was renamed Associazione Calcio Comense, which won the Coppa Volta in the same year, eliminating Inter 3–0 in the semi-final and beating Genoa 1–0 in the final.
-In the following year, the club moved their home ground to Stadio Giuseppe Sinigaglia, after stadium was inaugurated on 30 July 1927.
-Como secured their illustrious history in the 1930–31 season, as Gedeon Lukács led a triumphant promotion to Serie B, where Como finished unbeaten in both regular season and the play-offs of the Prima Divisione, scoring 90 goals in 32 matches and conceded only 24 goals.
-The following year, in their first experience of Serie B, the Como side comfortably avoided relegation, finishing in ninth place with a young Marco Romano as their top scorer.
+In the following year, the club moved their home ground to Stadio Giuseppe Sinigaglia.
+The stadium was inaugurated on 30 July 1927.
+Como secured their illustrious history in the 1930–31 Prima Divisione, as Gedeon Lukács led a victorious promotion to Serie B, finishing unbeaten in both the regular season and the play-offs of the Prima Divisione, scoring 90 goals in 32 matches and conceding only 24 goals.
+The following year, in their first experience of Serie B, Como avoided relegation, finishing in ninth place with a young Marco Romano as their top scorer.

 World War II dramatically affected the entire Italian football movement, but Como managed to bounce back.
 In 1945 when there was no national championship, the club won the Torneo Benefico Lombardo (Tournament for Lombard clubs) which included Milan, Ambrosiana-Inter, Novara and other Lombard clubs.
 After the war, Como competed in Serie B and spent three years battling for the top spot before finally being promoted to Serie A for the first time in 1949 with Mario Varglien as their coach.
 Como's first experience in the top division lasted four years, where in their first year, they finished in sixth position with the same points as Torino in fifth.
 In the following seasons, Como aroused sympathy throughout the peninsula for their choice to field only Italian players in their third year in Serie A. The club also became the sole leader of Serie A for the first time in its history when on 23 September 1951 after the third day of the 1951–52 Serie A season, one point ahead of Inter, Juventus, Milan and Napoli.